 - Certain employees of the System are entitled to receive post-employment benefits.
 The costs of these benefits are determined using the accrued benefit method pro-rated on service and management's best estimate of expected salary escalation, retirement ages of employees and health-care costs.
-The discount rate used to determine the accrued benefit obligation was determined by reference to the System's cost of borrowing consistent with the specific rates of interest and periods committed to by the System on amounts borrowed.
-The System estimated its cost of borrowing by referencing the rate of return on provincial government bonds with an additional risk premium specific to the System for varying durations based on the cash flows expected from the post-employment benefit obligations. - Past service from plan amendments is expensed when the amendment takes effect. - The excess of the cumulative unamortized balance of the net actuarial gain (loss) is amortized over the average remaining service period of active employees.
+The discount rate used to determine the accrued benefit obligation was determined by reference to the rate of return on provincial government bonds with an additional risk premium specific to the System for varying durations based on the cash flows expected from the post-employment benefit obligations. - Past service from plan amendments is expensed when the amendment takes effect. - The excess of the cumulative unamortized balance of the net actuarial gain (loss) is amortized over the average remaining service period of active employees.
 The average remaining service period of active employees is ten years.